praxis/praxis/reference/media-types.md

 end
 {% endhighlight %}

-To then use that from another media type, you would do the following:
+Then you can use that from the `Blog` media type in the following way:
 {% highlight ruby %}
 class Blog < Praxis::MediaType
   attributes do